Islandora-Collaboration-Group/ISLE/docs/appendices/installing-module-with-drush.md

 The final command, `drush cc all`, instructs our container to 'clear all caches', `cc` is Drush shorthand for 'clear cache.
 This command is not required, but it is highly recommended, since Drupal and Islandora typically cache a great deal of module information, and failing to clear caches may cause temporary, but unexpected results after a new module is installed.

 That's it.
 Your new module is installed and ready to be configured and used.
-You can visit 'https://isle.localdomain/admin/modules' in your browser to manage the module's configuration, permissions, and more.
+You can visit 'https://isle-demo.localdomain/admin/modules' in your browser to manage the module's configuration, permissions, and more.

 Other modules which use _Git_ and _Drush_ for installation can be obtained in a similar manner.

 ## Persistent Changes

 Modules installed in this manner essentially become part of the container they're installed in.
 If the container is deleted the installation may not persist.
-However, in most ISLE configurations, like isle.localdomain, the Apache portion of the governing docker-compose.yml file reads something like this:
+However, in most ISLE configurations, like isle-demo.localdomain, the Apache portion of the governing docker-compose.yml file reads something like this:

 ```
   apache: